-Disneyland Paris and the Walt Disney Studios Park, along with Newport Bay Club Hotel and the Disney Village complex will begin their phased reopening on July 15, 2020.
+Disneyland Paris and the Walt Disney Studios Park, along with Newport Bay Club Hotel and the Disney Village complex began their phased reopening on July 15, 2020.
 In this post, we’ll share the details, including temporary health safety protocol, rules, and more.
+(Updated August 12, 2020.)

 The reopening of Disneyland Paris is in line with guidance from the government of France, health authorities, and has been discussed with Union Representatives from the Comité Social et Economique (CSE).
-If all goes according to plan, subsequent stages of the plan will continue in late July and continue through the fall…
+If all goes according to plan, subsequent stages of the plan will continue in late summer and continue through the fall and into Spring 2021…

 Here are other hotel reopening dates announced by Disneyland Paris: